Brad Pitt’s ‘Allied’ Costar Marion Cotillard Shading Angelina After Affair Rumor

 Cotillard and Canet have joined forces in the past.
 In 2003, the pair appeared in Love Me If You Dare and worked together on the 2009 film The Last Flight.
 They started dating in 2007 and share one child together – five-year-old Marcel.
 Cotillard and Canet are expecting a new baby this year.

 The actress was forced to come clean about her new pregnancy after the cheating rumors with Pitt hit a high-point.
-In a special statement, Cotillard admitted that the reports were starting to affect loved ones, and she felt the need to speak out.
+In a special statement, Cotillard admitted that the reports were starting to affect loved ones and therefore felt the need to speak out.

 “Firstly, many years ago, I met the man of my life, father of our son and of the baby we are expecting,” she said.
 “He is my love, my best friend, the only one that I need.
 Secondly, to those who have indicated that I am devastated, I am very well thank you.
 This crafted conversation isn’t distressing… Finally, I do very much wish that Angelina and Brad, both whom I deeply respect, will find peace in this very tumultuous moment.”